janwee-sha/reading-notes/Java/Java.Concurrency.in.Practice.md

-> The following are references of Brian Goetz's [Java Concurrency in Practice ](https://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601)
+> The following content is quoted from Brian Goetz's [Java Concurrency in Practice ](https://www.amazon.com/Java-Concurrency-Practice-Brian-Goetz/dp/0321349601)

 ### 3.1.4 Volatile Variables